 Rome has incredible parks and spending some time in them is one of our favourite things to do in Rome with family.
 Many private estates originally belonging to important Roman families have, over time, become public parks and are now beautiful communal spaces.

 They have playgrounds, often open air cafes and even restaurants and they still retain the elaborate architectural details their owners demanded.
 They make the perfect place to relax and wind down for both parents and kids.

 Among my favourites is Villa Borghese, which also has the Rome Zoo; Villa Torlonia, with its gorgeous family-friendly restaurant; and Villa Doria Pamphili that offers incredible views over St Peter’s Dome.

 A museum entirely dedicated to children and one of the best things for kids to do in Rome on a rainy day, Explora is perfect for when your kids are demanding playtime and a break from sightseeing.

 Here you have elaborate machines that teach about hydraulic principles (bring a change of clothes!), role play areas such as a mini supermarket and kitchen, and a booth where you can become a train driver and control Italy’s fastest train: la freccia rossa (the red arrow).

 And there we have what we think are the best kids activities in Rome.
-Between the sights and a great family friendly atmosphere, Rome every time reaffirms itself as one of our favourite places in the world to visit with kids.
+Between the sights and a great family friendly atmosphere, Rome reaffirms itself every time as one of our favourite places to visit in Italy with kids.

 If you want to read more, you can find a comprehensive guide to Rome with kids on Learning Escapes or head on over to Little City Trips for more fun ideas of things to do in Rome with kids.
 Looking for other ideas of things to do in Italy with kids?
 Click here to read our article about visiting Venice with kids.